python-trio/trio/docs/source/tutorial.rst

    is actually a good thing, for reasons we'll discuss a little bit later.)

-   Here's an example function that uses ``trio.sleep``, which does the obvious thing:
+   Here's an example function that uses :func:`trio.sleep`, which is like :func:`time.sleep` but more async-y:

    .. code-block:: python3